Alexander Yakovlev: Downfall and later life

 He was promoted to the Politburo in 1987, but by 1990 he had become the focus of attacks by hardliner communists in the party opposed to liberalisation.
-At the 28th Congress of the Communist Party of the Soviet Union in July 1990, a cynical Alexander Lebed caused uproar when he asked Yakovlev: "Alexander Nikolayevich...
+At the 28th Congress of the Communist Party of the Soviet Union in July 1990, Alexander Lebed caused uproar when he asked Yakovlev: "Alexander Nikolayevich...
 How many faces have you got?"
 An embarrassed Yakovlev consulted his colleagues and continued on with the proceedings, but resigned from the Politburo the day after the congress concluded.
 As the communists opposed to liberalisation gained strength, his position became more tenuous; fiercely attacked by his former protégé Gennady Zyuganov in May 1991, he resigned from the CPSU two days before the August Coup in 1991.
 During the coup, Yakovlev joined the democratic opposition against it.
 Following the failed coup attempt, Yakovlev blamed Gorbachev for having been naïve in bringing the plotters into his inner circle, saying Gorbachev was "guilty of forming a team of traitors.
 Why did he surround himself with people capable of treason?"

 In his book Inside the Stalin Archives (2008), Jonathan Brent relates that in 1991, when there were Lithuanian crowds demonstrating for independence from the Soviet Union, Gorbachev consulted Yakovlev about the wisdom of an armed repression against them.
 Gorbachev asked, "Should we shoot?"
 Yakovlev answered that, "if a single Soviet soldier fired a single bullet on the unarmed crowds, Soviet power would be over."
 Despite Yakovlev's warnings, the Soviet Union proceeded to invade Lithuania following its declaration of independence, and the Soviet Union collapsed seven months later.Yakovlev led Boris Yeltsin's commission for the rehabilitation of victims of Soviet political repression.
 In the years following the dissolution of the Soviet Union, Yakovlev wrote and lectured extensively on history, politics and economics.
 He acted as the leader of the Russian Party of Social Democracy, which in the mid-1990s fused into the United Democrats, a pro-reform alliance that was later reorganised into the Union of Right Forces.
 In 2002, acting as head of the Presidential Committee for the Rehabilitation of Victims of Political Repression, he was present at the announcement of the release of a CD detailing names and short biographies of the victims of Soviet purges.
 In his later life, he founded and led the International Democracy Foundation.
 He advocated taking responsibility for the past crimes of communism and was critical of President Vladimir Putin's restrictions on democracy.

 In 2000, he publicly alleged that Swedish diplomat Raoul Wallenberg, who became famous for his role in saving thousands of Hungarian Jews from the Holocaust, was shot and killed in Soviet secret police headquarters in 1947.
 He was called "God's commie" in a 2002 article for investigating crimes of the Soviet state.